What are Knowledge Base Analytics & How to Measure it?

 70% of the customers prefer to find answers to their questions on a website rather than a phone call or email.

-Let’s leverage this into making a robust knowledge base search engine that only leads to organizational success in the long run.
+Let’s leverage knowledge base analytics into making a robust search engine that only leads to organizational success in the long run.
 In this article today, I’ll touch base about the benefits and metrics you should use for a happy customer experience.

 Let’s first understand what knowledge base is.
 It is a centralized repository of information where customer support teams get access and provide users with self-service options for finding answers to their queries.

-54% of companies offering mobile self-service along with the web saw an increase in website traffic quite immediately.
+54% of companies offering mobile self-service with the web saw an increase in website traffic quite immediately.
 But, how did they come to such a conclusion?
-They obviously did their math using analytics.
+Let’s explore those metrics:

 This metric tracks the performance of the search function within the knowledge base.
 What are the number of searches conducted by users, what are the most popular search terms and what’s the success rate of search queries, these are some of the metrics that this analysis measures.
 When calculated, it accurately identifies common user needs and improves the search functionality to deliver more relevant results.